chrislovecnm/chrislovecnm.com/_posts/2017-10-14-jekyll-building-this-blog.md

 [Grammarly]{https://app.grammarly.com/) helps me a TON.
 I am good at writing, but spelling and past tense are enemies!
 Grammarly is free for spelling and other checks, but checking for "past tense" requires a subscription.
-I would really like to figure out how to integrate Grammarly with atom or vi.
+I would like to figure out how to integrate Grammarly with atom or vi.
 Just googled online, and NADA.

 ## Next Steps

 (chrislovecnm.com)[https://chrislovecnm.com] needed an internet home.
-I will cover that in another post!
+I will cover that in another post.